priyanshkrglbitm/Hotel-Booking-Cancellation-/README.md

-This is Small Excel Project based on Data Analytics About Hotel Booking Cancellation .Where We trimmmed (Transformed data) created Necessary Pivot Table and lastly created a Dashboard to visualize the cancellation data based on different factors.
+This is a small Excel project based on data analytics about hotel booking cancellations.
+We transformed the data, created necessary pivot tables, and finally developed a dashboard to visualize the cancellation data based on various factors.